vanbroup/acme-auto-discovery/draft-vanbrouwershaven-acme-auto-discovery.md

 1. The ACME client identifies the list of domain names for which a certificate is requested.
 2. For each domain in the list, the ACME client initiates a DNS lookup to retrieve the CAA record(s) according to [RFC8659].
   a.
 The DNS resolver responds with the CAA record for each domain, specifying the authorized CAs capable of issuing certificates, along with their priorities and other optional parameters.
-3. The ACME client analyzes the CAA records for all domains to identify a common CA that is authorized by all included domains and has the highest priority.
+3. The ACME client analyzes the valid CAA records for all domains to identify a common CA that is authorized by all included domains and has the highest priority.
   a.
 If a common CA is found, the ACME client proceeds with step 4.
   b.
 If no common CA is found, the ACME client tries to find a compromise using as few as possible domains with a lower priority.
   c.
 If no compromise can be found, the process will end with a failure and the user will be informed.